pwgcz/rekrutacja-STXNEXT-/README.md

 **Library**
 ---
   _Created API base on data from  Google API available at given URL: https://www.googleapis.com/books/v1/volumes?q=Hobbit.
 API create instance of books to corresponding parameter (in given example parameters is Hobbit).
 API provide sorting by published_date and many authors, also sort by published date.
-Initial database contain books with parameters 'Hobbit'_
+Initial database contain books with parameters 'Hobbit'._
 * **URL**

   * _/db_